samra-a/Capstone_Project_GRWM/README.md

 - Postman
 - Postico

 2. Clone the repository from GitHub.
 Scroll to the top of this page and click on the green Code button.
-Ensure SSH is selected and copy the link provided.
+Ensure SSH is selected and copy the link provided, or you can copy the link here: `git@github.com:samra-a/Capstone_Project_GRWM.git`.
 In your terminal, perform the following command:
-`git clone git@github.com:aya-rh/Capstone_Project_GRWM.git`
+`git clone git@github.com:samra-a/Capstone_Project_GRWM.git`

 3. Create a new PostgreSQL database named 'grwm_capstone' anywhere in your terminal.
-`create db grwm_capstone`
+`createdb grwm_capstone`

 4. Via Intellij IDEA, run the 'CapstoneApplication' and make sure the API is running on port 8080.